Criticism of Islamism: Scriptural basis

+Hukm

 The scriptural basis of the Islamist principle that God – in the form of Sharia law – must govern, comes, at least in part, from the Quranic phrase that `Hukm is God's alone,` according to one of the founders of Islamist thought, Abul Ala Maududi.
 However, journalist and author Abdelwahab Meddeb questions this idea on the grounds that the definition of the Arabic word hukm is broader then simply "to govern", and that the ayah Maududi quoted is not about governing or government.
 Hukm is usually defined as to "exercise power as governing, to pronounce a sentence, to judge between two parties, to be knowledgeable (in medicine, in philosophy), to be wise, prudent, of a considered judgment".
 The full ayat where the phrase appears says:

 Those who you adore outside of Him are nothing but names that you and your fathers have given them.
 God has granted them no authority.
 Hukm is God's alone.
 He has commanded that you adore none but Him.
 Such is the right religion, but most people do not know.

 Which suggests that the Quran is talking about God's superiority over pagan idols, rather than His role in government.
-According to Meddeb, Quranic "commentators never forget to remind us that this verse is devoted to the powerlessness of the companion deities (pardras) that idolaters raise up next to God…"
+According to Meddeb, Quranic "commentators never forget to remind us that this verse is devoted to the powerlessness of the companion deities (pardras) that idolaters raise up next to God..."